-Further research will now assess how societal extinctions can produce false perceptions of the severity of threats to biodiversity and true extinction rates, and diminish public support for conservation and restoration efforts, such as reintroductions of Eurasian beaver to the UK.
+Further research will now be conducted to determine how societal extinctions can create false perceptions of the severity of threats to biodiversity and true extinction rates, as well as diminish public support for conservation and restoration efforts such as Eurasian beaver reintroductions to the UK.

 “Societal extinction can reduce our will to pursue ambitious conservation goals.
 For example, it could reduce public support for rewilding efforts, especially if such species are no longer present in our memory as natural parts of the ecosystem,” added Dr. Jaric.

 Reference: “Societal extinction of species” by Ivan Jarić, Uri Roll, Marino Bonaiuto, Barry W. Brook, Franck Courchamp, Josh A. Firth, Kevin J. Gaston, Tina Heger, Jonathan M. Jeschke, Richard J. Ladle, Yves Meinard, David L. Roberts, Kate Sherren, Masashi Soga, Andrea Soriano-Redondo, Diogo Veríssimo and Ricardo A. Correia, 15 February 2022, Trends in Ecology & Evolution.